 Testing for Google Hacking Vulnerabilities

-The most effective way to prevent Google hacking attacks and maintain general information security is to run automatic tests for vulnerabilities.
+The most effective way for webmasters to prevent Google search hacks and maintain general information security is to run automatic tests for vulnerabilities.
 A web vulnerability scanner, such as Acunetix, will crawl each page of a website and check for vulnerabilities that are often reflected in search engine queries (for example, misconfigurations and publicly accessible resources) as well as many other vulnerabilities such as SQL injections and Cross-site Scripting.
-Vulnerabilities might then be further analyzed through manual penetration testing.
+All you need to do later is fix these vulnerabilities.

 Get the latest content on web security